yanqingsu/ML-DiCE/README.md

 mldice -options
 ```

-`ML-DiCE` will featurize your alloy or impure metal and predict diffusion coefficient in m^2/s.
+`mldice` will featurize your alloy or impure metal and predict diffusion coefficient in m^2/s.
 The options can be set through following arguments

 Use `-de` to specify diffusing element `-dm` to specify diffusion medium.
 Examples: